letoram/cat9/README.md

 shell that then runs the textual command-line shell in lash.
 Alas the shell will be kindof useless.
 This is where Cat9 comes in.

+Underneath the surface it actually runs:

+    ARCAN_ARG=cli=lua afsrv_terminal

 copy or link cat9.lua to $HOME/.arcan/lash/default.lua (make the directory should it not exist) as well as the cat9 subdirectory so that there is a
 $HOME/.arcan/lash/cat9.

+Similarly, in durden it would be global/open/terminal=cli=lua and for safespaces, tack on cli=lua to the terminal spawn line, e.g. layers/current/terminal=cli=lua

 Next time you start the arcan console like above, it should switch to cat9s ruleset.
 You can also run it immediately with the shell command: